Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/README.md

 ####    AWS Global Infrastructure benefits

-1. Performance : Offers high-performing, low-latency cloud infrastructure with virtually unlimited capacity, which provides high availability.
+1. Performance :  AWS Global Infrastructure Offers high-performing, low-latency cloud infrastructure with virtually unlimited capacity, which provides high availability.
 2. Availability : Availability zones are designed for physical redundancy and to provide resilience.
 They provide uninterrupted performance, even in the event of power outages, internet downtime, floods, and other natural disasters.
 3. Security : The infrastructure is monitored 24/7 to help ensure the confidentiality, integrity, and available of AWS customers data.
 Customers can build on the most secure global infrastructure and know that they always own theit data.
 They can encrypt their data, move it, ad manage retention.
 4. Relability : AWS gloabl infrastructure is designed and built for redundancy and reliability, from regions to networking links to load balancers to routers to filmware.
-5. Scalability :
+5. Scalability : With the AWS Global Infrastructure, companies can be flexible and take adavantage of the conceptually infinite scalabililty of the cloud.
+Companies can quickly get resources as they need them, deployinf hundreds or even thousands of servers in minutes.
-6. Low Cost
+6. Low Cost : It provides the industry's most extensice data center footprint.
+As a result, more customers can benefits from cloud economics and reduce the Total Cost of Ownership (TCP) of their overall IT infrastructure.